Examination Day Schedule

 Station Numbering and Timing

-In Section 1, you may start the examination in an examination station or rest station.
+In Section 1, you will start the examination in an exam station or rest station.
 Stations are numbered and you follow them in numeric order.
 The timing signal system tells you when a start starts, when there are 1 and a half minutes remaining in the station and when the station finishes and you must move to the next station.

 Before each station begins, you have 2 minutes to move to the next station and read the Candidate’s Instructions posted outside the station.
 The same instructions are also provided inside the station so you do not need to copy them in your Candidate Notebook.
 Candidate’s Instructions provide you with some information about the station and list the station materials and references provided in the station.
 When you hear the station start signal, enter the station immediately and begin.
 For interactive stations and the station where you demonstrate a technical procedure, close the door behind you.
 For non-interactive stations, keep the door open.